Wii

 The Wii (/wiː/ WEE) is a home video game console developed and marketed by Nintendo.
-It was released on November 19, 2006, in North America and in December 2006 for most other regions of the world.
-It is Nintendo's fifth major home game console, following the GameCube and is a seventh-generation console alongside Microsoft's Xbox 360 and Sony's PlayStation 3.
+It was released on November 19, 2006, in North America, and in December 2006 for most other regions of the world.
+It is Nintendo's fifth major home game console, following the GameCube, and is a seventh-generation console alongside Microsoft's Xbox 360 and Sony's PlayStation 3.

-In developing the Wii, Nintendo president Satoru Iwata directed the company to avoid competing with Microsoft and Sony on computational graphics and power and instead to target a broader demographic of players through novel gameplay.
-Game designers Shigeru Miyamoto and Genyo Takeda led the console's development under the codename Revolution.
-The primary controller for the Wii is the Wii Remote, a wireless controller with both motion sensing and traditional controls which can be used as a pointing device towards the television screen or for gesture recognition.
-The Wii was Nintendo's first home console to directly support Internet connectivity, supporting both online games and for digital distribution of games and media applications through the Wii Shop Channel.
-The Wii also supports wireless connectivity with the Nintendo DS handheld console for selected games.
-Initial Wii models included full backward compatibility support for the GameCube.
-Later in its lifecycle, two lower-cost Wii models were produced: a revised model with the same design as the original Wii but removed the GameCube compatibility features and the Wii Mini, a compact, budget redesign of the Wii which further removed features including online connectivity and SD card storage.
+The Nintendo president, Satoru Iwata, focused on appealing to a broader audience through innovative gameplay, rather than competing with Microsoft and Sony on raw computational power.
+Shigeru Miyamoto and Genyo Takeda led development, which was initially codenamed Revolution.
+The Wii emphasized new forms of interaction, particularly through its wireless controller, the Wii Remote, which featured motion-tracking controls and could recognize gestures and function as a pointing device.
+The Wii was Nintendo's first console with native Internet connectivity, enabling online gaming and digital distribution via the Wii Shop Channel.
+It also supported wireless connectivity with the handheld Nintendo DS console for select games.
+Early models were backward-compatible with GameCube games and accessories.
+Nintendo later released cheaper versions: the RVL-101, without GameCube compatibility, and the Wii Mini, which removed features such as online connectivity and SD card storage.

-Because of Nintendo's reduced focus on computational power, the Wii and its games were less expensive to produce than its competitors.
-The Wii was extremely popular at launch, causing the system to be in short supply in some markets.
-A bundled game, Wii Sports, was considered the killer app for the console; other flagship games included entries in the Super Mario, Legend of Zelda, Pokémon, and Metroid series.
-Within a year of launch, the Wii became the best-selling seventh-generation console, and by 2013, had surpassed over 100 million units sold.
-Total lifetime sales of the Wii had reached over 101 million units, making it Nintendo's best-selling home console until it was surpassed by the Nintendo Switch in 2021.
-As of 2022, the Wii is the fifth-best-selling home console of all time.
+Because of Nintendo's reduced focus on computational power, the Wii and its games were less expensive to produce than those of its competitors.
+It was extremely popular at launch, and was in short supply in some markets.
+Wii Sports, a pack-in game, became the Wii killer app while new entries in the Super Mario, Legend of Zelda, Pokémon, and Metroid series helped boost its popularity.
+Within a year, the Wii became the best-selling console of the seventh generation and a social phenomenon in many countries.
+Total lifetime sales of the Wii reached over 101 million units, making it Nintendo's best-selling home console until it was surpassed by the Nintendo Switch in 2021.
+As of 2022, it is the fifth-best-selling home console of all time.